masum184e/handbook/IoT.md

 BLE is a wireless communication protocol designed for low-power, short-range communication.
 Unlike Classic Bluetooth, which is always connected and streaming, BLE only wakes up when needed, making it ideal for IoT and battery-powered devices.

+It uses 2.4GHz frequency like bluetooth classic but different module system.

+The key differences between BLE & Bluetooth classic is it stay in sleep mode without spending any energy untill a connection has been build.
+It has been actived after building a connection.
+Even after building a connection after few millisecond connection has been destroyed by exchanging data.

+**Steps:**

+1. Build BLE Server
+2. Build BLE Service
+3. Build Characterstics on Services
+4. Build Descriptor on Characterstics
+5. Turn ON the services
+6. Start advertising

 #### Characterstics

 - Dual-mode (Classic + BLE)